Belinda Noble spent 20 years in news journalism, working as a reporter and supervising producer for TV stations in Australia, Asia and the UK.

 DECLARING is powerful as it helps to demonstrate there are many people in our industries who recognise the gravity of the climate situation and are actively choosing not to contribute to it through their work.
 This puts moral pressure on those choosing otherwise and encourages them to re-evaluate.

 There are two pledge options – Declare and Act – to recognise the different ways people are able to contribute.
-You can choose either option, or both.

 I declare my work as a communicator will not support any activities, organisations or individuals that promote: